nevrome/currycarbon/README.md

                            calibration curve will be read and used for calibration.
 If no file is provided, currycarbon will use the intcal20 curve.
-  --method ARG             The calibration algorithm that should be used: Bchron
+  --method ARG             The calibration algorithm that should be used:
-                           (default) or MatrixMultiplication
+                           "<Method>,<Distribution>,<NumberOfDegreesOfFreedom>".
+                           The default setting is equivalent to
+                           "Bchron,StudentT,100" which copies the algorithm
+                           implemented in the Bchron R package.
+Alternatively we implemented "MatrixMult", which comes without further
+                           arguments.
+For the Bchron algorithm with a normal distribution ("Bchron,Normal") the degrees of freedom
-  --noInterpolation        Don't interpolate the calibration curve -q,--quiet               Suppress the printing of calibration results to the
+                           argument is not relevant --noInterpolation        Don't interpolate the calibration curve -q,--quiet               Suppress the printing of calibration results to the command line
-                           command line